What Is Handjober?

 |---|---|---|

-- Performance Anxiety: Occasionally, over-focusing on technique or outcome can lead to anxiety or reduced enjoyment.
+- Performance Pressure: Focusing excessively on technique or outcomes with a partner can lead to anxiety and reduced enjoyment.

 Hygiene Concerns

-- Inadequate hand or genital hygiene can increase the risk of infection, especially if there are small cuts or abrasions.
+- Inadequate hand or genital hygiene can increase the risk of minor infections, especially if there are nicks or abrasions.

-Key Point: Most risks can be minimized with gentle technique, lubrication, and good hygiene.
-Persistent pain, guilt, or relationship issues should prompt professional support.
+Key Point: Most risks related to handjober can be prevented with gentle technique, use of lubricants, and attention to hygiene.
+Ongoing physical or emotional distress signals a need for professional support.

 How Can Men Practice Handjober Safely?